 Does the Police Department do fingerprinting for the public?

 Yes, the Police Department does fingerprinting for the public.
-There is no charge for that service.
+There is no charge for that service for residents of Waterloo.
+For non residents there is a $15 fee.
 You do not need to make an appointment, but it is always advisable to call ahead to see if an officer will be available to help you so you won't have to wait.

 If I receive a ticket from a Waterloo Police Officer, where and how do I pay the fine?